 Nothing more than a folded dipole

 The classic halo is nothing more than a folded dipole, not stretched, but put into a circular shape, with some open space between the dipole ends.
 That circular shape makes it nearly omnidirectional.
-It also lowers the impedance of the folded dipole from 300 ohms to 50 ohms.
-Impedance matching is not necessary, saving parts.
+It also lowers the impedance of the folded dipole from 300 ohm to 50 ohm.
+Impedance matching is not necessary.
+You can directly feed the halo with any 50 ohm coax.
 In addition, the classic halo is more broadband than the modern halo.
-In practice on I measured about 15% more on 10m band.
+In practice on I measured about 15% more on 10 meter band.

 In a square shape

 Now the halo is very flexible, because in addition to a circular shape, the halo also works great if you place it in a square shape.
 Even then the impedance is 50 ohms.
 Such a square halo is also popularly called ‘Squalo’, a combination of ‘square’ and ‘halo’.

 Making your own halo is so easy (I do not understand that this type of antenna is not used more commonly as a limited space DX antenna solution).
 You can choose between a circular or square shape.
 I chose the circle shape for the 6m version, because the materials for it are easy to obtain.